Maine Coast (painting)

-Maine Coast is an 1896 painting by American artist Winslow Homer.
+Maine Coast is an 1896 oil painting on canvas by American artist Winslow Homer.
 It is part of the collection of the Metropolitan Museum of Art in New York.

 The painting is a seaward view from the cliffs at Prouts Neck, Scarborough, Maine on a stormy day.
 A powerful wave is about to crash onto the black rocks below in a mass of white foam.

-The work is on view in the Metropolitan Museum's Gallery 767.